bhauman/bhauman.github.com/bruce_hauman.md

 #### [Devcards](https://github.com/bhauman/lein-figwheel)

-Devcards takes live programming even further by providing an environment to work on individual components and exercise them in many states.
+Devcards takes live programming even further by providing an environment to work on front-end components apart from the application and exercise them in many states.

 Devcards is a new innovative tool and proposes a new way to think about the process of front end programming.